-Specific data, as it related in reaching the stated district goal in identifying under represented gifted students, will be compiled annually.
+Specific data, as it relates in reaching the stated district goal in identifying under represented gifted students, will be compiled annually.
 The data collected will be used to compare the incident rate of identified gifted students in each category (free or reduced lunch and Limited English Proficient).
-This data forms the basis our District Plan to Increase Access of under Represented Students in Gifted Programs and utilized as part of the continuous improvement process.
+This information is incorporated into the district Continuous Improvement/System Improvement Plan